moonglum/exogenesis/README.md

 **Please read the source code of this gem before you use it.
 I give no guarantee that this will not destroy your computer entirely.**

+## Configuration

+You can configure the output of Exogenesis via the `Output` class:

+* `Output.activate_centering` centers the output
+* `Output.activate_decoration` makes parts of the output colored and bold
+* `Output.activate_utf8` uses UTF8 'icons' for certain outputs
+* `Output.fancy` activates all options mentioned above at once.

 ## The Interface of the classes

 Every class has the following methods (with the exception of `initialize` they all take no arguments):